Artowod/event-booster/README.md

-# "Event-booster" - Final team-project of JavaScript module.
+# "Event-booster" - Final team-project of JavaScript module (How it looks like: http://artowod.github.io/event-booster/ ).

 ## Main technologies: JS + SASS/CSS